RedNote-Vibe: A Dataset for Capturing Temporal Dynamics of AI-Generated Text in Lifestyle Social Media: PsychoLinguistic AIGT Detection Framework

-Our feature set contains 31 features that can be categorized into two extraction approaches.
+Our feature set can be categorized into two extraction approaches.
 (1) Directly computable statistical features that can be obtained using straightforward computational methods, such as emoji density, type-token ratio and other structural measures.
 (2) Semantically-based features that require evaluation criteria and text analysis tools for assessment.
 In contrast to traditional approaches to psychological text analysis such as LIWC \citep{pennebaker2015development}, which employs frequency-based word analysis, we adopt a more sophisticated approach using a proxy LLM for psychological text analysis.
 Specifically, following related work \citep{rathje2024gpt, ghatora2024sentiment}, we design evaluation rubrics that convert theoretical constructs into measurable criteria for characteristics.
-These rubrics are then presented to the proxy LLM, who is instructed to evaluate the input text according to the specified dimensions and provide quantitative scores.
-To mitigate potential biases introduced by proxy models, all results undergo a verification mechanism using Chain-of-Thought reasoning to ensure accuracy.
-Experimental validation demonstrates that our configuration achieves higher correlation with human annotations compared to existing methods.
-The detailed feature list and example of criteria are shown in the Appendix.
+These rubrics are then presented to a proxy LLM, which is instructed to evaluate the input text according to the specified dimensions and provide quantitative scores.

+Considering that using a proxy LLM for feature extraction may bring model biases into the feature set.
+However, we adopt this approach based on several reasons: (1) For complex psycholinguistic constructs, LLMs currently represent the most versatile and scalable assessment method; (2) Recent studies have demonstrated the robustness of LLM-based psychological assessment, and our validation of LLMs against human annotations aligns with previous results.
+The detailed implementation and evaluation are shown in Appendix~\ref{sec:impl}.

 Based on the extracted feature vector $\mathbf{f}(x) \in \mathbb{R}^{31}$, we train a supervised classifier to predict the text's label.
 To ensure the framework's interpretability, we utilize tree-based models such as XGBoost and CatBoost, which provide clear feature importance rankings.
 The classification task is formally defined as finding the label $\hat{y} = \arg\max_{y \in \mathcal{Y}} P(y|\mathbf{f}(x))$, where $\mathcal{Y}$ is the set of possible labels.
 The model is trained by minimizing the cross-entropy loss, $\mathcal{L}_{\text{CE}} = -\sum_{i} y_i \log(p_i)$.